aroques/tree-traversals/README.md

 ```
 p0 < filename.fs182
 ```
-3. Or, provide strings via the keyboard (stdin):
+3. Or, provide strings via the keyboard (stdin) and press ctrl-d to enter the EOF character when done:
 ```
 p0
 ```